MEziliano/HeartDisease/README.md

 <h2> Exploratory Data Analysis — EDA </h2>

-At the EDA part it was necessary check how the data were spread and use a few concepts of inferencial statistics to make some decisions.
+At the EDA part it was necessary check how the data were spread and use a few concepts of inferencial statistics to make some decisions for the next step.

 <h3> Data Construction</h3>